RadialDevGroup/ombudsman/development/PAIRING.md

 Efrain has been with the team for 5 years, a long time for any consultant, and is familiar with most company practices and techniques.
 In addition, he has gained a great deal of experience from working on so many kinds of projects.
 As a result, many of the team rely on him to help them, when they are stuck; especially after the great legacy code purge of 2012.

 > Pair programming is critical to using Efrain's skills well.
-Since he is liable to be interrupted, it is important that another member of the team hold much of the brain share on the project theirself, as he could be called away without notice.
+Since he is liable to be interrupted, it is important that another member of the team hold much of the brain share on the project themselves, as he could be called away without notice.
 Whereas Efrain is able to share the knowledge of the project, himself, from experience, his pair needs to be able to carry on if he is interrupted or needs to help another team member.

 Liz is relatively new to software and comes from a product-management background.
 She is able to quickly find the most important features in the client's specifications, but is weaker on the implementation details themselves, sometimes requiring guidance on the best plugins and libraries to use.